rikp777/Portfolio/content/projects/minor/learning-objectives.md

 ## General Conslusion

+As I define my own learning path, I sometimes found it difficult to determine when something is worked out enough to tick off a learning objective.
+Because I thought it would be super cool to immerse myself in data science without any prior knowledge of the subject, I think I'm on the right track with all the assignments I have done and has given me a good foundation for an eventual master's.
+I found it difficult at first to determine how I could make the connection between data science and cyber, based on the assignment that I made I think I have succeeded well in that.
+Since it took an immense amount of research to get started at all with no prior knowledge of statistics, machine learning, data science and maths, I personally think I have done enough to prove that I developed myself.
+These studies are also documented and can be read on this site.

 Overall, I think I learned a lot in this minor.
 In doing so, I placed my focus mainly on performing machine learning in the area of cyber.
 I had no prior knowledge of this topic.
 Now I have a broad scale of knowledge both technical and non technical aspects working on the group project and on the portfolio helped to improve my technical and non-technical and professional and innovations skills.
 I was happy in the way this minor was structured.
 It was very open minded I was free in learning about things of interest what I personally find very motivating.
 It was also allowed to combined different aspects within the cyber atmosphere.
 I did a lot of side projects that interested me I learned a lot about all of them and besides you really benefit if you are free in what you want to learn because you only learn what you are interested in.
 Finally, I would like to conclude this minor by thanking all the teachers, especially Stefan and Peter, for their great guidance.

 I will evetually graduate in the field of software-engineering, but all the knowledge I have gained during this minor is very valuable.